-In addition to establishing a Special Needs Trust, if the disabled person is your child, it may be important to establish a care plan.
+In addition to establishing a Special Needs Trust, if the disabled person is your child, it may be important to establish a Care Plan.
 Such a plan provides detailed information as to the child's needs.
 This plan should be updated every year, and a copy should be kept with the Special Needs Trust.
-A care plan typically sets forth educational, social, financial and other information relative to the daily needs and abilities of the child.
-Also, a care plan may detail your wishes for the future as your disabled child continues to age.
+A Care Plan typically sets forth educational, social, financial, and other information related to the daily needs and abilities of your child.
+Also, a Care Plan may detail your wishes for the future as your disabled child continues to age.